shabin5785/Udemy-React/Basics.md

 - In above just render wont work.
 We have tell where to render it.
 Like a target container or dom.
 So needs to give a valid dom element in html document.

+-component is a function or class that returns some html code.
+So we can have one component for search one for video, one for form etc